 Once parties sign a contract, the real work begins — following through on the deal.
 Sometimes, what slows the deal down is the unavailability of the contract for people to refer back to.
 When the parties don’t readily have a copy of the contract to reference back to, there can be multiple delays in the deal.
 For example, in marketing agencies, consultants and account managers should have ready access to contracts to check if client requests are still within the scope or not.

 The fix: Contract management solutions will not only ensure documents get signed.
 They will also send the signed copies to all concerned parties so that everyone can refer back to them during the follow-through.

 When dealing with multiple clients under one deal, contract content should be consistent throughout.
 As a best practice, clients who pay for the same service should have the same terms, whether it’s a product like a gadget or a service such as a cleaning service.
 If customers find out that contracts vary for the same product or service, it could lead to customer complaints or even legal issues.

 The fix: To ensure consistency, finance and accounting departments should keep templates of the contract and distribute it to all client-facing team members— including sales teams, customer service teams, and anyone who sends contracts to clients.
 Contract management software can help store these templates and then revise accordingly when new versions are out.
 This feature ensures that everyone uses the same template for all contracts.

 The contract lifecycle management market stands to make up to $3.84 billion by 2026.
-So, for the next few years, it’s expected that more and more businesses will be using contract lifecycle management solutions.
+So, for the next few years, it’s expected that more and more businesses will be using contract lifecycle management solutions and other business tools such as ESP software to keep on top of their processes.
 If your company hasn’t looked into it yet, it might be time to start considering it.